 The potential for the Proposed Project to affect noise levels was considered at noise receptors in the vicinity of the Development Site, including receptors considered in the 2004 FGEIS as well as those that have been newly introduced since 2004.
 Since the predicted 2004 FGEIS With-Action noise levels were predicted to not exceed the 2004 FGEIS No-Action noise levels, and the amount of vehicular trips associated with the Proposed Project would be low enough not to require a detailed traffic analysis, the Proposed Project would not have the potential to result in a doubling of noise passenger car equivalents [Noise PCEs], which is necessary to cause a perceptible increase in noise levels.
+Consequently, no project increments have been added to the measured 2021 existing noise levels.
 Additionally, since the Proposed Project would not result in a doubling of Noise PCEs, it would not result in any new significant adverse noise impacts associated with mobile sources.